 San Francisco Bay Area Earthquakes: The Hayward and San Andreas Faults are probably the most studied earthquake faults in the world, so a lot is known about them.
-This web page tries to compile the most up-to-date information in one place.
-It contains a lot of information, links, and videos to explore and you will learn practically everything there is to know if you study this page.
+The geology is why we even think of retrofitting a home.

 The Greatest Natural Disaster in the History of the United States is Coming Soon.